-Michelle Bilek was hired as a full-time assistant women's basketball coach for UChicago in May 2018.
+Michelle Bilek enters her second season as a full-time assistant women's basketball coach for UChicago in 2019-20.

 The 2018-19 Maroons reached the NCAA postseason for the third-straight season, finishing with a 19-7 overall record.
 Olariche Obi became the 13th UChicago player to score 1,000 career points.

 Bilek brings familiarity with the University Athletic Association (UAA).
 She arrivesd at UChicago after spending the 2017-18 season as an assistant coach at fellow conference school New York University.
 That season, the Violets posted an 18-11 overall record.
 Bilek also coached and mentored All-American guard Kaitlyn Read, who was picked as the Jostens Trophy winner as well as the UAA Player of the Year.